RTHKKona/NS_Opus/README.md

 # Audio/Video to OPUS Converter

+## Refer to Hand_Modkit for updates and improvements!

 This project provides a batch script for converting `.wav, .mp3, and .mp4` audio files to `.opus` format, specifically designed for compatibility with Nintendo Switch audio.
 The script utilizes `ffmpeg` for audio processing and a custom OPUS encoder for Monster Hunter Generations Ultimate (written by masagrator!).

 ## Features